kyma-project/cli/pkg/kyma/docs/install.md

    ```bash
    kyma install --config {yaml_FILE_PATH}
    ```
-   [Here](https://github.com/kyma-project/kyma/releases/download/1.2.2/kyma-installer-local.yaml) you can find an example of the Installer configuration yaml file.
+   [Here](https://github.com/kyma-project/kyma/releases/download/1.2.2/kyma-installer-local.yaml) you can find an example of the Kyma Operator configuration yaml file.
 Use it to create your own configuration.

 * Install Kyma and override specific parameters: